The newer generations of the iPad can last a pretty long time on one battery charge, but it still may not be long enough for an entire day.

 Step 1: Open the Settings menu.

-Step 2: Select Display & Brightness from the column at the left side of the screen.
+Step 2: Select Display & Brightness from the column on the left side of the screen.

-Step 3: Choose the Auto Lock option at the right side of the screen.
+Step 3: Choose the Auto Lock option on the right side of the screen.

 Step 4: Tap the period of inactivity after which you would like the iPad to turn off the screen.

 Now that you know how to put the iPad in sleep mode by adjusting the auto-lock setting you will be able to have more control over the amount of time that your screen remains on when you aren’t touching the screen.